 Spokane is the largest city in Eastern Washington, but it has always been blessed with a friendly, small-town feel.
 Folks really love living in Eastern Washington's Inland Northwest.
 Spokane is my home town.

-THE BEGINNING ~ Nearly 150 years ago, the first white settler to stake a claim in Spokane Falls ("Falls" was later dropped) was Seth Scranton in 1871.
-However, James N. Glover is credited as being the "Father of Spokane" as he shaped the area that bordered the falls on both sides into a town.
-The railroad, timber and rich ore nearby brought enormous wealth ~ making millionaires of many, although a huge fire burned most of Spokane in 1889, slowing the pace of economic growth for a short while.
+THE BEGINNING ~ In 1871, the first white settler to stake a claim in Spokane Falls ("Falls" was later dropped) was Seth Scranton.
+However, James N. Glover is known as the "Father of Spokane" as he shaped the area bordering the falls into a town.
+The railroad, timber and rich ore nearby brought enormous wealth ~ making millionaires of many, although a huge fire burned most of Spokane in 1889, slowing its growth.

 KEY PLAYERS ~ Kirtland K. Cutter, Amasa Campbell, Patsy Clark, Louis B. Davenport, Francis Cook, Aubrey White, J.J.
 Browne, A.M.
 Cannon, J.P.
 Graves, William Cowles and others gave the city its complexion.
 These highly successful men built grand mansions for their families and imposing downtown buildings to proclaim their wealth.
 Remarkably, many of these structures are still in beautiful condition.

 PRESERVATION & THE TOP 10 ~ After World War II, when other cities were tearing down structures, an economic slump had folks here restoring properties.
 The South Hill in particular is filled with vintage homes built in the '20s, '30s and '40s ~ many as pretty as when originally constructed.
 Add to that the school system, beautiful parks, manicured golf courses, 70+ lakes, bike trails, ski resorts ~ and the very active Spokane Preservationist Advocates (SpokanePreservation.org) organization.